dockstore/dockstore-ui/app/docs/getting-started.md

 Now that you have a git repository that includes a `Dockerfile`, you have tested it, and are satisfied your tool works in Docker, the next step is to create a [CWL tool definition file](http://common-workflow-language.github.io/).
 This YAML file describes the inputs, outputs, and Docker image dependencies for your tool.

+It is recommended that you have the following minimum fields:

+    description: <description>
+    id: <id>
+    label: <label>

+    dct:creator:
+      foaf:name: <name>

 Again, we provide an example from the [dockstore-tool-bamstats](https://github.com/briandoconnor/dockstore-tool-bamstats) repository:

 ![Dockstore.cwl](docs/cwl.png)